-According to a World Wildlife Fund 2018 report there has been a 60% decline in the size of populations of mammals, birds, fish, reptiles, and amphibians in just over 40 years.
-This has been due to them being hunted and their habitats destroyed by humans.
+According to a World Wildlife Fund 2018 report, there has been a 60% decline in the size of populations of mammals, birds, fish, reptiles, and amphibians in just over 40 years.
+This has been due to over-hunting and their habitats destroyed by humans.
 It is feared that species like rhinos and lions are going to be lost forever.

-There are many conversation projects in Africa working to protect endangered animals, but how can you help? - Create a fact-file about one endangered animal from Africa - for example, the African Rhino - Find out why it is endangered for example 7,912 African Rhinos have been lost to poaching in 10 years. - 3.
+Hunting elephants from 'Missionary Travels'. © David Livingstone Trust There are many conservation projects in Africa working to protect endangered animals, but how can you help? - 1.
+Create a fact-file about one endangered animal from Africa - for example, the African Rhino. - 2.
+Find out why it is endangered for example 7,912 African Rhinos have been lost to poaching in 10 years. - 3.
 A good place to look online is the Animal Fact Guide to get you started. - 4.
 Take action as a global citizen now to try to help save your animal!
 Sign a petition, create campaign or organise a fundraising activity to donate money to a conservation charity!
 If you want to find out more about conservation in Scotland, look at our reference list at the end of the resource.